Kim Ha-neul: 2008–2012: Revived career

 She bounced back in 2011 with serial killer thriller Blind, where she challenged herself by portraying a visually impaired former detective who becomes witness to a murder.
 Her performance won her Best Actress honors at the Grand Bell Awards and Blue Dragon Film Awards.
 This was followed by another rom-com You're My Pet, adapted from the Japanese josei manga Kimi wa Petto.

 In 2012, Kim returned to the small screen as a high school ethics teacher who falls for a playboy architect (played by Jang Dong-gun) in the hit drama A Gentleman's Dignity.
 Made by the same team behind On Air (writer Kim Eun-sook and director Shin Woo-chul), the series revolved around the love lives of four male friends in their forties.

 2015–present: Return to the screen

 In 2015, Kim was cast in her first Chinese film, romantic comedy Making Family opposite Aarif Rahman.

 In 2016, Kim starred in crowdfunded indie feature Don't Forget Me opposite Jung Woo-sung.
 In September, she made her small-screen comeback in four years, starring in romance melodrama On the Way to the Airport opposite Lee Sang-yoon.

 In 2017, she starred in Misbehavior, playing an unloved teacher at a boys' high school.
-Kim then featured in fantasy blockbuster With God.
+Kim then featured in fantasy blockbuster Along with the Gods: The Two Worlds.

 In 2019, Kim returned to the small screen in JTBC melodrama The Wind Blows.

 In 2020, Kim starred in the romance drama 18 Again, based on the 2009 film 17 Again.

 In March 2021, Kim signed a contract with IOK Company.